Academy Award Best Pictures

 The first film to be released on home video before winning Best Picture was The Silence of the Lambs (1991).

-Foreign-Language Best Pictures Nominees:
+Foreign-Language Film Best Pictures Nominees:

-The first non-English film to be nominated for Best Picture was Grand Illusion (1938).
-The only foreign-language films nominated for Best Picture include:
+The first non-English (foreign language) film to be nominated for Best Picture was Grand Illusion (1938).

 • Grand Illusion (1938, France)

-• Z (1969, Algeria) *
+• Z (1969, Algeria) # *

-• Cries and Whispers (1973, Sweden)
+• Cries and Whispers (1972, Sweden)

 • The Postman (Il Postino) (1995, Italy)